markriedl/easygen/README.md

 Go back to the editor and close the pop-up window.
 We can just keep building on what we have done so far.

-In column "4", add a "CharacterLSTM_Train" module.
-The CharacterLSTM_Train module teaches a neural network to predict the next character in text data.
+In column "4", add a "CharRNN_Train" module.
+The CharRNN_Train module teaches a neural network to predict the next character in text data.
 That is, when it sees certain characters in the superheroes text file, it will try to learn what character should go next.
 When we run the neural net later, it will try to construct new superhero names character by character.
 But first things first.

 ![alt text](https://raw.githubusercontent.com/markriedl/easygen/master/web/step10.png "LSTM module in editor")

-CharacterLSTM_Train is significantly more complicated than the other modules we've seen so far.
+CharRNN_Train is significantly more complicated than the other modules we've seen so far.
 There are a lot of settings. they all have defaults, so you don't have to do anything.
 But from trial and error I happen to know that some settings can make the neural network work better.

 - Click on the "history" box and change the value to `5`.
 The history is how much text to keep in memory when trying to predict the next character.
 That is, it will look at the most recent 5 characters when trying to guess what the 6th character should be.